How Do I Become a Clerical Worker?

 Career Information At a Glance

 Clerical workers are employed in a variety of office settings.
-They perform daily clerical duties, which can include answering phone calls, data entry and filing paperwork.
+They perform office duties that may include answering phone calls, performing data entry and filing paperwork.
 Take a look at the chart below for an overview of some of the job options available in this career field.

 |Training Required||Short on-the-job training||Moderate on-the-job training||Short on-the-job training|